Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Germanova Antonina, Shutterstock

-Symptoms of essential oil poisoning in cats can include vomiting, tremors, lowered heart rate, and more seriously, liver failure.
-Ingestion or absorption of lemongrass-based oils can also lead to these symptoms, but most cases are mild.
-With proper care, the citronella should work through your cat’s system without issue.
+Signs of essential oil poisoning in cats can include vomiting, drooling, tremors and shaking, lethargy, irritation of the airways and difficulty breathing, seizures, and more seriously, liver failure.
+Ingestion, inhalation, or absorption of lemongrass-based oils can also lead to these signs, but most cases are mild.
+However, you should contact your vet if your cat came in contact with lemongrass or other essential oils.

 Treatment

-If your cat has been exposed to lemongrass in large amounts, and they are showing symptoms, get them to a safe place.
+If your cat has been exposed to lemongrass in large amounts or they are showing any signs of stomach upset or essential oil poisoning, first get them to a safe place.
 Make sure your cat is comfortable and remove any potential hazards.
-It’s best to contact your veterinarian to determine if they should be brought in for an evaluation or monitored at home.
-If your cat needs to seek veterinary care, treatment will depend on the severity of the symptoms.
-Diagnostic tests like bloodwork and x-rays (in the case of an intestinal blockage) may be necessary.
-Some possible treatments include inducing vomiting, stomach decontamination to remove traces of citronella, intravenous fluids, and anti-nausea medication.
+Then, call your veterinarian immediately to determine if they should be brought in for an evaluation or monitored at home.
+If your cat needs veterinary care, treatment will depend on the severity of the signs.

 Best Grasses for Cats